OfficeDev/microsoft-teams-sample-complete-node/README.md

 2. In VSCode go to the debug tab on the left side (looks like a bug), and then at the top click the play button (should be defaulted to running the "Launch - Emulator" configuration)

-3. Once the code is running (bar at the bottom will be orange), connect with the Bot Emulator to the default endpoint, "http://localhost:3978/api/messages", leaving "Microsoft App ID" and "Microsoft App Password" blank - you can now chat with the bot
+3. Once the code is running (bar at the bottom will be orange), connect with the Bot Emulator to the default endpoint, "http://localhost:3978/api/messages", leaving "Microsoft App ID" and "Microsoft App Password" blank

+Congratulations!!!
+You can now chat with the bot in the Bot Emulator!

 ## Steps to see the full app in Microsoft Teams